List of long-distance footpaths in the United Kingdom

 There are hundreds of long-distance footpaths in the United Kingdom designated in publications from public authorities, guidebooks and OS maps.
-They are mainly used for hiking and walking, but some may also be used, in whole or in part, for mountain biking and horse riding.
+They are mainly used for hiking and walking, but some may also be designated, in whole or in part, as bridleways for mountain biking and horse riding.
 Most are in rural landscapes, in varying terrain, some passing through National Parks and Areas of Outstanding Natural Beauty.
 There is no formal definition of a long-distance path, though the British Long Distance Walkers Association defines one as a route "20 miles [32 km] or more in length and mainly off-road."
 They usually follow existing rights of way, often over private land, linked and sometimes waymarked to make a named route.
 Generally, the surface is not specially prepared, with rough ground, uneven surfaces and stiles, which can cause accessibility issues for people with disabilities.
 Exceptions to this can be converted railways, canal towpaths and some popular fell walking routes where stone-pitching and slabs have been laid to prevent erosion.
 Many long-distance footpaths are arranged around a particular theme such as one specific range of hills or a historical or geographical connection.

 England and Wales: National Trails

 National Trails are a network of long-distance paths in England and Wales (plus a small stretch of the Pennine Way in Scotland) funded by Natural England and Natural Resources Wales and maintained by local authorities under a Trail Partnership.
 As of January 2023, there are over 2500 mi of trails on seventeen routes.
-The longest trail, the England Coast Path, is not complete though more sections are planned to open over the coming months and years, with a planned completion date of around 2024.
-The newest trail is the Coast to Coast Walk which will officially open in 2025.
+The longest trail, the King Charles III England Coast Path, was officially opened in March 2026 and was 80% complete at that time.
+The newest trail is the Coast to Coast Walk which will officially open in 2026.
 There are 83 million visits to the National Trails each year and over 80,000 people complete a trail.